Crash of a Consolidated PBY-5A Catalina off Port Stephens

 Circumstances:

-Upon landing in the Possession Sound, off Mukilteo, the aircraft went out of control and sank.
-A crew member was killed while four others were rescued.
+The crew (VP-FAW-6) was performing a training flight when the seaplane crash landed in the Possession Sound, off Mukilteo, and sank.
+A crew was killed and four others were injured.

 Crash of a Consolidated PBY-5A Catalina in Aita: 3 killed